bmaximilian/jet-pack/utils/README.md

 ]
  */

-import { getErrorsFromAjaxOrValidationResponse } from 'bmax-utils';
+import { getErrorsFromAjaxOrValidationResponse } from '@jet-pack/utils';

 /*
 Options can be: